metomi/rose/sphinx/api/configuration/application.rst

    .. rose:conf:: mode

       Root level setting.
-Specify the name of a builtin application, instead of running a command specified in the :rose:conf:`[command]` section.
+Specify the name of a built-in application, instead of running a command specified in the :rose:conf:`[command]` section.

       See also :ref:`Rose Built-In Applications`.